kjeevu/delivery_route/README.md

 Used external library which google direction api(https://github.com/googlemaps/google-maps-services-go)

-right now splitting the routes according to limits, for every request we get the optimized route for 23 points
+The Optimized route method Removes the ambigious coordinates and creates the data which is saved in optimized_points.csv

-TODO: merge all the splitted routes and make single optimized route and Logic to remove  erroneous/ambiguous coordinates needs to be revisited Implemetion of Custom Erors
+TODO: Implemention of Recurisive logic  to remove the  ambigious coordinates

 Usage: